 It depends upon the Option into which you wish to enroll:

 - Both the Full-Time Option and the Online Option require a minimum score of 500.
-Sorry, but we do not accept students in these two options with scores lower than 500.
+Sorry, but we do not accept students in these two options with scores lower than 500 unless they meet the GAP Admissions Exception (click here for more information).
 If you fail to achieve the minimum score, but are close, we strongly encourage you to take the exam again and reapply (there is no additional application fee for reapplying within a time limit).
 Some of the GMAT materials say that a common improvement score for someone retaking the GMAT might be an additional 60 or 70 points.
 We have seen applicants improve more points than that, but generally only if the applicant is from another country and is still learning English.

 - The Professional Option does not have a stated minimum score for admission.
 Applicants for the Professional Option must demonstrate a job history not required in the other two options.
 It is constructed much more as an "executive-type" program.
 Therefore, the admission decisions for the Professional Option take more factors into consideration.
 The GMAT score is still required however.